Pogacar teammate positive as Covid hits Tour de France

 Pogacar leads the race by 31sec from Jonas Vingegaard with Ineos rider Geraint Thomas third, over a minute behind, but there are 14 stages remaining.

-He is the second rider to be sent home following AG2R's announcement Saturday that their French rider Geoffrey Bouchard had been sent home for the same reason.
+Laengen is the second rider to be sent home following AG2R's announcement Saturday that their French rider Geoffrey Bouchard had also contracted Covid.

 Suffering throughout the seventh stage, the 30-year-old Tour debutant underwent an antigen test, which came back positive.